 Phase 1 – Shepard to Eau Claire

-Due to the size and cost of the full project, the Green Line LRT will be built in stages as funding becomes available.
+Due to the size and cost of the full project, the Green Line LRT will be built in phases as funding becomes available.
 The full vision for the Green Line is to connect communities between Seton and 160 Avenue N. It will be an important piece of Calgary's rapid transit network, adding 29 stations and 46 km of track to the existing LRT system.

 The full Green Line will connect to key destinations like the South Health Campus and will integrate with a future rail connection to the Calgary International Airport.